-3. Conduct Quality Assurance and Continuous Quality Improvement

-Conduct quality assurance control and continuous quality improvement, including: ongoing training, coaching, and reviewing services and data to ensure quality of services, consistency of services and adherence to policies and procedures.

-- Contractor will conduct ongoing reviews of services and documentation of services such as file reviews. - Contractor will implement systematic processes to collect ongoing feedback from clients, homeless and safety net providers and other stakeholders.
+- D. Quality Assurance and Continuous Quality Improvement Contractor will conduct quality assurance control and continuous quality improvement, including: ongoing training, coaching, and reviewing services and data to ensure quality of services, consistency of services and adherence to policies and procedures. - 1.
+Contractor will conduct ongoing reviews of services and documentation of services (file reviews). - 2.
+Contractor will implement systematic processes to collect ongoing feedback from clients, homeless and safety net providers, and other stakeholders.